Arquisoft/wiq_es05b/webapp/README.md

 ### Unitary tests (`npm test`)

 Unitary tests can be found in the same directory where the react components lie.
-Each react component (for instance, App.js), will have its own test file (App.test.js).
+Each react component (for instance, App.jsx), will have its own test file (App.test.js).

-Here is an example of the tests for App.js:
+Here is an example of the tests for App.jsx:

 ```javascript
 test('renders learn react link', () => {